Replenio Help Center

 • Action: Send email to warehouse manager → "New PO #{number} for {supplier}"

-Accounting Sync (QuickBooks & Xero)
+Accounting Sync (Xero)

-If you keep your books in QuickBooks Online or Xero, Replenio can save you the double entry.
+If you keep your books in Xero, Replenio can save you the double entry.
 Once connected, the purchase orders you receive are sent across as supplier bills — for the quantities you actually received, at the right cost, with the correct supplier attached — so your accounts stay current without anyone retyping a thing.
 Accounting sync is part of the Pro plan.

 Connecting your accounting software